 Billed as one of the easiest cloud backup services to use, Carbonite is the company Crashplan has suggested its home users switch to.
 Unfortunately, this simplicity is both a blessing and a curse.

-For those who want to pick other locations, however — or expand beyond Carbonite’s default file types — things get messy.
+For those who want to pick other locations or expand beyond Carbonite’s default file types, however, things get messy.
 The app doesn’t really want you backing up other types of files, so deliberately makes the process difficult.
 It’s similar in some ways to Backblaze’s approach, but more annoying in practice.

 After (painfully) selecting the files for my backup test, I waited 90 minutes for Carbonite to switch from ‘Preparing to Back Up’ to actually starting the backup, before giving up and restarting my computer.
 That did the trick, and it then took nine hours to complete.

 My testing was done on a Windows laptop.
 If you’re using a Mac, your options are more limited.
-In that case, Carbonite doesn’t save multiple versions of each file — if it gets corrupted, or you realise you’d hit save when you didn’t mean to, you’re out of luck.
+In that case, Carbonite doesn’t save multiple versions of each file.
+If it gets corrupted or you realize you’d hit save when you didn’t mean to, you’re out of luck.